armijnhemel/binaryanalysis-ng/doc/bang-design.md

 The files are scanned in the above order to prevent false positives as much as possible.
 Sometimes extra information will be used to make a better guess.

+There are two types of unpackers:

+1. legacy unpackers, where parsing and unpacking are combined
+2. modern unpackers, where parsing and unpacking have been split

+The former are still supported, but slowly being replaced by the latter.

+#### Legacy unpackers

-Each unpacker has a specific interface:
+Each legacy unpacker has a specific interface:

 def unpacker(fileresult, scanenvironment, offset, unpackdir)